Where are the hottest places in Spain?

 Highest average summer temperatures

-It can also get boiling hot in other cities in Spain's interior such as Madrid, Zaragoza, Toledo or Ciudad Real, but they don't make the top five ranking.
+It can also get boiling hot in other cities in Spain's interior such as Madrid, Zaragoza, Toledo or Ciudad Real, even though they don't make the top five ranking.

 Spain's hottest cities are in areas where the mercury is likely to be just as high during the summer months, such as the Baetic Depression of the Guadalquivir river (Seville), the Tajo Valley (Badajoz), the Vega del Segura alluvial plain (Murcia) and the Ebro Valley (Zaragoza).